 Absolutely!
 Keep in mind you are going to be walking through a crop and the furthest point of the trails is almost 1/2 mile from the entrance/exit.
 There is no immediate way out.

 Wildlife can also be seen on the trails.
 You may encounter deer in the evenings.
 They scare easily and often can be heard running away.
-You will also see evidence of moose, coyotes, rabbits etc. who we find travel the trails at night.
+We have even had yearling moose who are used to feeding on the crop stay all year, and have even used the trails during the day.
+You will also see evidence of these moose, coyotes, rabbits etc. who we find travel the trails at night.

 There are other hazards such as ditches, sloughs, barbed wire fences, etc. This is why it is important to stay on the trails at all time, which avoid those areas.

 Are pets allowed?

 We have permitted well behaved dogs on a leash with no problems before.
 Please be responsible to clean up after them though.